Chapter One: Gameplay

 | - Claus von Stauffenberg |

-Human players prepare for a game by building armies, fortifications, scenic landscaping, and whatever else they think might add to their battlefield enjoyment.
-The only limits are the imagination and construction abilities of the players.
-It's best if the forces are built from plastic bricks, so that soldiers and structures can be modified to show damage, changes in posture, or equipment loadout, but it's by no means necessary - an army of action figures and stuffed animals can march over a landscape of book-stack mountains and shoebox buildings using the same rules.
+Players prepare for BrikWars by building armies, landscaping, scenic fortifications, and whatever else they think might add to their battlefield enjoyment.
+The only limits are the imagination and construction abilities of the Humans involved.
+It's best if the forces and scenery are built from plastic bricks, so that soldiers and structures can be disassembled or modified to show damage, posturing, or equipment loadout, but it's by no means necessary - an army of action figures and stuffed animals can march over a landscape of book-stack mountains and shoebox buildings using the same rules.

-Players have the option of imposing a military budget
+They even have the option of imposing balanced budgets

 of Construction Points if they suffer from the notion that

-starting locations by any combination of mutual agreement and dice-rolling.
+starting locations according to the requirements of the scenario or by any combination of mutual agreement and dice-rolling.

 If one player designed the battlefield, its customary to allow

-the other players to have first pick of starting locations, to prevent
+the other players to have first pick of starting locations.

 Taking Turns